 Uber’s biggest advantage for users is convenience.
 To begin with, the app is user-friendly and is rarely down.

-And, when making the request, users receive several information about the driver and the car, such as license plate, name, photo, time of service and grade within the ranking system.
+And, when making the request, users receive plenty of information about the driver and the car, such as license plate, name, photo, time of service, and grade within the ranking system.

 For drivers, the big benefit is being able to get a job, just having access to a car and a cell phone, being able to choose their working hours, and having their income coming in regularly.

 In addition, due to the ranking system, the driver also has greater security by being able to check the user’s profile and their score on the app, to decide whether to stay with the ride or not.